 Handing valuable coins to an unethical person could be the most costly mistake you make.

 Buy a coin microscope with a USB connection to save images of your potentially valuable coins.
 Upon finding rare or valuable coins most people obtain the opinion of a knowledgeable coin dealer.
-You can save the cost of a coin microscope by taking images with your Smart phone, along with an inexpensive microscope attachment for your phone that you can buy on Amazon.
+You can save the cost of a coin microscope by taking images with your Smartphone, along with an inexpensive microscope attachment for your phone that you can buy on Amazon or Wizard Coin Supply.

 Coin microscopes have proven to be an asset to a coin collector.